 Humanism is the goal of maximising our flourishing — whatever that may entail.
-There's simply no need for any beliefs in a deity to get started on this project.
-Generally if multiple people work towards a common goal, they will achieve more than if everyone works only towards their own benefit.
+There’s simply no need for any beliefs in a deity to get started on this project.
+Generally, if multiple people work towards a common goal, they will achieve more than if everyone works only towards their sole benefit.

-We don't need to be pushed and pulled by carrots and sticks.
-It is already in our interests to live in a society were we treat each other well.
+We don’t need to be pushed and pulled by carrots and sticks.
+It is already in our interests to live in a society where we treat each other well.

 As the excellent Steven Pinker puts it:

 “A humanistic morality rests on the universal bedrock of reason and human interests: it’s an inescapable feature of the human condition that we’re all better off if we help each other and refrain from hurting each other.”

 Humanism offers a much more positive way of living together, grounded in our reason and sympathy rather than our fears and superstitions.

 Yet, I think I want a little more.
 Enter sentientism.